matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 ### Architects

-1. Architects on an XP team look for and execute large-scale refactorings, write system-level tests that stress the architecture, and implements stories.
+1. Architects on an XP team look for and execute large-scale refactoring, write system-level tests that stress the architecture, and implements stories.

 ### Project Managers